morrownr/USB-WiFi/The_Short_List.md

 1. Uses an In-kernel driver (adapter is plug and play).
 2. Has either a well documented track record or my own testing experience.
-3. Is widely available to purchase as a new product.
+3. Is available to purchase as a new product.

 USB WiFi adapters come in various shapes, sizes and speeds.
 Their capabilities can vary greatly.
 The adapter that you pick needs to be chosen based on its